 OR a person could spend the summer exploring the parks and histories of the Challenge points.
 It’s up to you.
 Perhaps last year’s 1,000+ miles of driving and 40-ish miles of hiking wasn’t well-received.
 (I do know that the total number of finishers declined by almost a third from 2015 to 2016.)

 My wife arrives at home with Calvin after his swimming lessons.
 I excitedly tell her about the newly released TSTL Challenge list.
 She pretends to care for as long as she can.
 She goes about her day.

 Lunch done, the boys and I get in the car and head out for our first Challenge photo of the year.

 Yup.
 That was that.
 We aren’t even required to take pictures with the park crest signs this year.
 The DEEP suggests that you “plan to bike the entire 54 miles of the Farmington Canal Heritage Trail” which is pretty cool.
-I, however, do not plan on doing that any time soon.

 The DEEP also provides some history on this rather boring scene:

 The old Central New England Railroad line (discontinued this section of the line in 1937) now cuts across the south edge of the beach and is a bike trail between the Farmington River Rail Trail and the Farmington Canal Heritage Trail.
 The railroad station, as seen in this photo, was located at the intersection of Stratton Brook Road and Town Forest Road .3 miles north of the Stratton Brook State Park covered bridge.
 Stratton Brook Depot was a flag stop station.
 The train would only stop for disembarking passengers or if it was flagged by a waiting passenger at the Depot.